 About the artist:

 Richard Nielsen is an artist, photographer, and printmaker.
 With a background in lithography and etching, his photographic practice is informed by the expanded field of printmaking.
 Committed to offering printmaking opportunities to established and emerging artists, Nielsen’s Los Angeles studio, Untitled Prints & Editions, has hosted guest artists from around the world.
 Nielsen has shown his work recently at Lucas Reiner and DENK Galleries, both in Los Angeles, California.
 Additionally, Nielsen has been a close collaborator with Lauren Bon and her Metabolic Studio since 2007.

 Programming at MASS MoCA is made possible in part by the Barr Foundation, Horace W. Goldsmith Foundation, and Mass Cultural Council.

 Richard Nielsen, This is Not A Gag, 2020

 Top row: Bob Faust (artist/designer, Chicago, IL); Carly Golvinski (artist, Dover, NH); Christine Wertheim (artist, Los Angeles, CA/Melbourne, Australia); Denise Markonish (curator, MASS MoCA); Erica Wall (gallery director, MCLA, North Adams, MA); Helga Davis (singer/composer, New York, NY).
-Bottom row: Richard Nielsen (artist, Los Angeles, CA); Clarence Patton (LGBTQI and POC leadership professional, North Adams, MA); Nick Bennett (Curatorial assistant, Brooklyn Rail, NY); Joe Thompson (Director, MASS MoCA); Kambui Olujimi (artist, New York, NY); Kathryn Pruett (assistant registrar, MASS MoCA).
+Bottom row: Richard Nielsen (artist, Los Angeles, CA); Clarence Patton (LGBTQI and POC leadership professional, Brooklyn, NY); Nick Bennett (Curatorial assistant, Brooklyn Rail, NY); Joe Thompson (Director, MASS MoCA); Kambui Olujimi (artist, New York, NY); Kathryn Pruett (assistant registrar, MASS MoCA).